Jamesdai05/SnakeGame/ReadMe.md

 ## Technology

-HTML canvas
+HTML Canvas

 ## Challage

-The challege is that I need to pick up the HTML Canvas features within a short period and to make the game works
+The challege is I need to pick up the HTML Canvas features within a short period and to make the game works

 ## The approach